WWW UBO

 "All right, Doctor Bongo!"
 I can hear you cry.
 "We believe you.
 These tigers have got us wound up into a rare old state, we don't mind telling you.
 What can we do about it?
 Help us!
 Help us, please!"

 Well, it must be your lucky day.
-It just so happens that a pioneering new company had just developed a safe, reliable vaccine against many of the world's most dangerous big cats, including hyenas, jaguars and, of course, tigers.
+It just so happens that a pioneering new company has just developed a safe, reliable vaccine against many of the world's most dangerous big cats, including leopards, jaguars and, of course, tigers.
 The vaccine is still very expensive, but the company, Bongo Pharmaceuticals Ltd., claims that it is one hundred percent effective.

 As a doctor of not inconsiderable experience, I heartily advise everyone to seek immediate inoculation.